Skip to Main Content ↓

 Rubrics

-• Give timely, effective feedback, and promote student learning in a sustainable way.
+• Provide timely, effective feedback, and promote student learning in a sustainable way.

 • Clarify expectations and components of an assignment for both students and course TAs.